MartinLasek/MayaAPI/README.md

 11.02.2017 | send all images by given user (received/sent)
-27.02.2017 | send all images by given user (received only) 27.02.2017 | send all images by given user (sent only)
+27.02.2017 | send all images by given user (received only) 27.02.2017 | send all images by given user (sent only) 16.03.2017 | send all wishes
+ | save wish created by user
+ | save wish vote by user
  | save username
- | save wish created by user
- | send wishlist as json
- | save vote by user

 ### Licence
 **No restrictions.
 Go wild with this API code base :D!**